 Rapid adoption of wearables, online diagnostic tools, artificial intelligence and online support services will provide an increasing Do It Yourself (DIY) set of solutions for self-care.

-Imagine a world where every study, the medical records of billions, and the outcome data on treatments is processed at quantum speeds – and you can see how your AI powered apps will solve ever more complex health issues.
-Near term, these programs will assist medical professionals as physician-decision support tools, but as people grow comfortable, expect to see frustrated consumers begin to seek alternatives to the byzantine health care scheme.
+Imagine a world where every study, the medical records of billions, and the outcome data on treatments is processed at quantum speeds.
+You can see how your AI powered apps will solve ever more complex health issues.
+Near term, these programs will assist medical professionals as physician-decision support tools, but as people grow comfortable, expect to see frustrated consumers begin to seek alternatives to the byzantine healthcare scheme.